rubriks/tailcalloptimized/_posts/2009-11-14-how-to-change-username-in-google-wave.md

 ## Edit your profile

-Go to your google profile and press <em>Edit Profile</em>.
+Go to your google profile and press _Edit Profile_.
 If you're not logged in you'll have to authenticate yourself.

 * [http://www.google.com/profiles/me](http://www.google.com/profiles/me)